dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Lake Mead volumes specified in Section 1B.

-In subsequent years (Columns D, E, …), the Lake Powell and Lake Mead storage volumes are the volumes decided by parties at the end of the prior year.
+In subsequent years (Columns D, E, …), the Lake Powell and Lake Mead storage volumes are the volumes decided by accounts at the end of the prior year.

 ## 3B.
 Calculate Powell + Mead Evaporation